Jaipur: Things to See in India’s Beautiful Pink City

 Popularly known as the Central Museum, Prince of Wales laid the first stone of this building in 1876.
 Rajputs were famous for their battles and armory, the museum displays beautiful sculptures from the Rajput era along with paintings from different parts of Rajasthan.
 There is a guided tour of the museum available for those who would like to know more about the culture and history of the Rajputs.

 Address: Museum Road, Ajmeri Gate, Ramniwas Bag, Jaipur, Rajasthan

 10. Amber Palace

-Jaipur is a city that leaves one spellbound with its sheer beauty and glorified ancient past.
+Jaipur is a city that leaves one spellbound with its sheer beauty and fascinating ancient past.
 The hospitality to Prince Wales that led to it turning pink can be observed in simplicity and forthcoming helpful nature of this city’s dwellers.
 Everyone has a story to tell about the majestic past and the pride of Rajputs is still quite visible in the stories shared.
-Jaipur is one of the most visited tourist spots for the same reason, we all love a good story and this city has plenty to offer.
+Jaipur is one of the most visited tourist spots for the same reason, everyone loves a good story and this city has plenty to offer.